Kellyseg/alx-system_engineering-devops/0x00-shell_basics/README.md

-0. Script 1-the absolute pathway of the currrent working directory
+0. the absolute pathway of the currrent working directory
+1. listing contents of a directory